Lavanya-nrg/SQL/Desktop/SQL/Day2.md

 AND LOWER(SUBSTR(City,LENGTH(City),1)) NOT IN ('a','e','i','o','u');
 ```

-3)Query the list of CITY names from STATION that either do not start with
+3) Query the list of CITY names from STATION that either do not start with
 vowels or do not end with vowels.
 Your result cannot contain duplicates.
 Input Format